PSYCHOANALYTIC TRAINING PROGRAM

 Marc E. Angers, MA Oxon., MSW, LCSW, LP, NCPsyA

-Marc E. Angers, Dean/Executive Director of Washington Square Institute for Psychotherapy and Mental Health; MA Oxon., MSW, LCSW, LP, NCPsyA.
+Marc E. Angers, Executive Director of Washington Square Institute for Psychotherapy and Mental Health; MA Oxon., MSW, LCSW, LP, NCPsyA.
 He was an American Keasbey Fellow at Oxford University where he received his Masters in Philosophy and Politics.
-He received his MSW from Hunter College School of Social Work in 1995 and, in 2000, his Certificate in Psychoanalysis at Washington Square Institute where, for many years before becoming Dean and Executive Director, he was, and continues to be, a member of the faculty and a Training and Supervising Analyst.
+He received his MSW from Hunter College School of Social Work in 1995 and, in 2000, his Certificate in Psychoanalysis at Washington Square Institute where, for many years before becoming Executive Director, he was, and continues to be, a member of the faculty and a Training and Supervising Analyst.
 Previous to his career as a psychoanalyst, he worked with patients with severe and persistent mental illness at the internationally renowned and innovative program specializing in such, at Fountain House in New York City.
-During his career there, he also coordinated an international training program on the treatment modality at Fountain House, and published articles on it in The Clubhouse Community Journal.
-In his psychoanalytic career since, he has published articles on, among other topics, the philosophy of psychoanalysis in Issues in Psychoanalytic Psychology, the journal of record at Washington Square Institute of which he was Editor between 2012 and 2014.
+In his psychoanalytic career since, he has published articles on, among other topics, the philosophy of psychoanalysis in Issues in Psychoanalytic Psychology, the Washington Square Institute journal of which he was Editor between 2012 and 2014.
 He is member both of The National Association of Social Workers and The National Association for the Advancement of Psychoanalysis, and is in private practice in Manhattan offering supervision, and psychoanalytic psychotherapy for individuals and couples, utilizing a hybrid model of drive psychodynamics, object relations, and relational approaches.

 Marilyn Tauber, MA, LP, NCPsyA